CrisisNLP/lrec16_tools/README.md

 ## Resources for Research on Humanitarian Computing

 The following resources contain crisis-related datasets collected from Twitter, labeled tweets, dictionaries of out-of-vocabulary (OOV) words, and other related tools.
+For more information about these resources, refer to the following paper.

-**Please cite the following article, if you use any of the following resoruces.**
+**Please cite the following paper, if you use any of these resoruces.**

 [Muhammad Imran](http://mimran.me/), Prasenjit Mitra, Carlos Castillo: **Twitter as a Lifeline: Human-annotated Twitter Corpora for NLP of Crisis-related Messages.** _In Proceedings of the 10th Language Resources and Evaluation Conference (LREC)_, 2016, Slovenia.